Adding support for more than eight LUNs in Windows Server 2003 and in Windows 2000

 If logical unit 0 is not present, the REPORT LUNS command cannot be sent to the target device.
 Windows enumerates only eight logical units, even if more units are present in the disk array.
 To support large configurations, the time that is necessary to determine the size configuration needed to be minimized.
-Because the number of logical units can be as high as 255 on some systems, a lot of time can be spent in sending inquiry commands to non-existent logical units.
-Consult your hardware manufacturer about the different parameters that should be used with your particular hardware.
+Because the number of logical units can be as high as 255 on some systems (0 - 254), a lot of time can be spent in sending inquiry commands to non-existent logical units.
+Notice that any LUN number returned from Storage should be in range of 0 - 254.

 Even though Windows can access Large LUNs, there may be other environment variables that need to be taken into consideration.For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 Additional parameters for the SpecialTargetList keyFor Windows 2000 and later, there are several additional parameters that you can use under the SpecialTargetList key.
 They are:

 - SparseLun - Allow for discontinuous LUN list.